michaelfeil/fl-in-healtcare-viz/colab-viz-fedavg-vs-gd.md

     </a>
 </figure>

 Reading the blog about FedPA from Maruan Al-Shedivat [1] was very valuable for me.
 I can warmly recommend to read and work through both, the [blog](https://blog.ml.cmu.edu/2021/02/19/an-inferential-perspective-on-federated-learning/) and the [code](https://github.com/alshedivat/fedpa).
-This also motivated me in the decision to create this Notebook Blog, instead of 'just' a blog which might be similar the authors' original.
+This also motivated me in the decision to create this Notebook Blog, instead of 'just' a blog similar the authors' original.

 #  **Part 5**: Summary <a class="anchor" id="ref5"></a>